-The Cincinnati tax fraud lawyers at O'Connor, Acciani & Levy are committed to pursuing the maximum compensation you are entitled for your claim.
+The lawyers at O’Connor, Acciani & Levy are committed to pursuing the maximum compensation you are entitled for your claim.

 The whistleblower claim process starts when you notify the IRS about tax fraud.
 You can initiate a claim for a whistleblower award by filing IRS Form 211, Application for Award for Original Information.

-Your Cincinnati tax fraud lawyer can help ensure the form contains the following information:
+Your Cincinnati tax fraud attorney can help ensure the form contains the following information: